debridge-finance/debridge-contracts-v1/README.md

 Helper to withdraw fees from DeBridgeGate and transfer them to a treasury.
 ## Transfers
 ### AggregatorBase
-The base contract for Chainlink oracles management.
+The base contract for oracles management.
 Allows adding/removing oracles, managing the minimal required amount of confirmations and assigning oracle admins.
 ### DeBridgeGate
 Contract for assets transfers.
 The user can transfer the asset to any of the approved chains.